COSC3020/mergesort-Countmooshroom/README.md

 ## Runtime Analysis

-Analyse the time complexity of your implementation and give a $\Theta$ bound for its worst-case runtime.
+Analyze the time complexity of your implementation and give a $\Theta$ bound for its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

+## Answer

+With this mergesort, no matter what case I have, it will go through about the same process and comparisons.
+Each run-through of the middle while loop will merge together each set of two sets that are next to each other.
+This is repeated until all the sets are merged together.
+Since this is the same process as the original mergesort, the complexity here should also be $nlogn$.
+At the beginning of the algorithm, there is a loop that takes n time, but we ignore that since it is a lower-order term.
+Therefore, the time complexity is $\Theta(nlogn)$.